edgedb/edgedb/docs/datamodel/links.rst

 and :ref:`multi <ref_eql_ddl_links_syntax>`.
 It is also possible to restrict how many source objects can link to the same target via :eql:constraint:`exclusive` constraint.

+Links also have a policy of handling link target *deletion*.
+There are 4 possible *actions* that can be taken when this happens:

+- ``RESTRICT`` - any attempt to delete the target object immediately raises an exception;
+- ``DELETE SOURCE`` - when the target of a link is deleted, the source is also deleted;
+- ``ALLOW`` - the target object is deleted and is removed from the set of the link targets;
+- ``DEFERRED RESTRICT`` - any attempt to delete the target object raises an exception at the end of the transaction, unless by that time this object is no longer in the set of link targets.

+This :ref:`section <ref_eql_ddl_links_syntax>` covers the syntax of how to set these policies in more detail.